Addressing human-wildlife conflict in East Africa

 From kitchens to fields, baboons are the enemy number one of many local communities in East Africa.
 Stealing crops and sugar, they are notoriously challenging to repel and are known to be highly aggressive.

-“Someone from the village has to stay near the fields, despite the summer temperatures and strong sun, and watch out for baboons to make sure they won’t destroy the crops,” explains Nancy Ingutia, community deputy manager for Ol Pejeta Conservancy, located near Mount Kenya.
+“Someone from the village has to stay near the fields, despite the summer temperatures and strong sun, and watch out for baboons to make sure they won’t destroy the crops,” explains Nancy Ingutia, community deputy manager for Ol Pejeta Conservancy, in the Laikipia district, located near Mount Kenya.
 “This baboon watch lasts from morning ’til late night until the crops are finally ready to harvest.”

 Human-wildlife conflicts are not to be taken lightly in the region, but baboons are far from being the only culprits in these types of conflicts.
 Damages from elephants and carnivores involve massive loss of crops, the death or injury of cattle; and can even go as far as human injuries or death.